How to Become a Licensed Mental Health Counselor (LMHC)

 Online CACREP Accredited programs | Online MPCAC Accredited programs

-After earning a master's degree in mental health counseling, an aspiring counselor can take the examination to receive an LMHC license.
-Licensed mental health counseling programs teach potential counselors their counseling philosophy, which will dictate how they will approach and treat clients.
+To take the examination to receive an LMHC, students will need to complete a master's degree in mental health counseling.
+These highly specialized master’s programs teach potential counselors their fundamental counseling philosophy and strategies, which will dictate how they will approach and treat clients later on in their careers.

-Common philosophies that make up the practice methods of an mental health counselor are cognitive-behavioral therapy, humanistic therapy, and dialectical behavior therapy.
+Common psychological theories that make up the practice methods of a mental health counselor are cognitive-behavioral therapy, humanistic therapy, and dialectical behavior therapy.
 It should also be noted there is some crossover between these philosophies, as LMHCs are trained to counsel anyone in need of services.

 Typical Education Requirements for a LMHC Degree